 The bars grow from the bottom, the donuts grow clockwise, and all charts are multi-lingual.

-The code for the different chart types (bar, multibar, donut) is encapsulated in the Charts object used for the example in the picture.
+The code for the different chart types (bar, multibar, donut)

 It was written from scratch in one day for a Belgian web design agency, using D3.js